-NIH launched the PASC Initiative in February 2021 to bring together researchers and scientists.
-The research effort is working to identify the causes and the means to prevent and treat PASC, including what is commonly called Long COVID or long-haul COVID.
+NIH launched the RECOVER (Researching COVID to Enhance Recovery) initiative in February 2021 to bring together researchers and scientists to identify the causes and the means to prevent and treat PASC, including what is commonly called Long COVID or long-haul COVID.

 What is this initiative about?

-The PASC Initiative aims to understand how people recover from COVID-19 and why some people do not fully recover after the viral infection seems to have cleared.
+The RECOVER initiative aims to understand how people recover from COVID-19 and why some people do not fully recover after the viral infection seems to have cleared.

 Research will include people who have SARS-CoV-2 infection and PASC, as well as people who may not have been infected by SARS-CoV-2, for comparison.
 Researchers will collect data from these participants over time.
 The research cohort will include both children and adults, and will emphasize diversity, to ensure that the findings apply to the communities who have been most affected by COVID-19.

 The research will help us understand how to prevent and treat the symptoms and long-term effects of COVID-19.